Ayushburman/C-/SimpleMindReadingGame.md

 Variations
 Add this in Step 3Final Answer1052010147
 Change the number you add in Step 3 to any even number → divide by 2 → you control the final answer.
+Performance Tips

+Pause before revealing → builds suspense
+Say "I sense an odd number… less than 10… it is 5" Repeat with a different even number to change the magic answer

 ```